SumanthKankipati/Used-car-price-prediction/README.md

 # Used-car-price-prediction
+This is the final project given to us in the Training combined with Internship program on Machine Learning with python by Verzeo.
 Predicting the costs of used cars given the data collected from various sources and distributed across various locations in India.